India, Brazil fuel surge in COVID-19 cases, deaths in world

 President Jair Bolsonaro, who contracted the virus himself, has dismissed opportunities to buy more doses and has refused to be vaccinated.

-COVID-19 originated in Mainland China, but the nation has reported only a few deaths in the past 12 months and stands in 57th at 4,636 behind Paraguay with 4,449.
+COVID-19 originated in Mainland China, but the nation has reported only a few deaths in the past 12 months and stands in 57th at 4,636 behind Honduras with 4,770.
 China added 10 cases Sunday.

 China is working "to solve the problem that the efficacy of its existing vaccines is not high," Gao Fu, the director of the China Centers for Disease Control, Gao Fu, said at a conference Saturday in the southwestern city of Chengdu.